bozeman42/prime-teamcw/README.md

 ### Completed Features

-High level list of items completed.

 - [x] Display real estate market information
 - [x] Generate customized emails to send to CFOs and other potential clients
+- [x] Track user behavior with Google Analytics

 ### Next Steps

-Features that you would like to add at some point in the future.

 - [ ] Ability to clear out old property data
+- [ ] Add a time stamp to click-through tracking and the ability to delete click-through data
-- [ ] Numerous quality of life features
+- [ ] Numerous other quality of life features

 ## Deployment